FAQs – Camp Experience

 How do I contact the camp in the summer?

-If you have an urgent issue and need to reach you camper or camp staff during the day, please call the Welcome Desk at 919-354-4936.
-Staff there can reach Camp Manager at any time by walkie-talkie.
-The Manager on Duty phone is 919-354-4975.
-So that staff can focus on campers, please reserve this for urgent issues only.
+If you have an urgent issue and need to reach you camper or camp staff during the day, please call or text the Manager on Duty phone: 919-265-9612 .
+So that staff can focus on campers, please contact the MOD phone for urgent issues only.

 What if my camper is injured or ill?